Overview of Mood Disorders

 - difficulty with friends and peers

 The symptoms of mood disorders may resemble other conditions or psychiatric problems.
-Always consult your adolescent's physician for a diagnosis.
+Always consult your child's physician for a diagnosis.

 Mood disorders are real medical conditions.
-They are not something an adolescent will likely just "get over."
+They are not something a child will likely just "get over."

-Specific treatment for mood disorders will be determined by your adolescent's physician based on:
+Specific treatment for mood disorders will be determined by your child's physician based on:

 - type of mood disorder